pablodecm/phd_thesis/src/102_chapter_2.md

-decay, hadronization and radiation processes as well as more subtle effects and higher order corrections, can be then accounted for using the techniques mentioned in Section [-@sec:parton_showers].
+decay, hadronization and radiation processes as well as more subtle effects and higher order corrections, can be then accounted for using the methods mentioned in
+Section [-@sec:parton_showers], generally
+referred as *Monte Carlo event generation* techniques.
 The end result of the mentioned procedures is a large dataset of simulated particle outcomes for a specific process, each example including a set of stable or sufficiently long-lived particles and their